Agile and domain driven design (part 1): Digital Services

 In the last mini-series of posts I sketched out how to use DDD to build an explicit rich domain library that models the business domain and enforces the invariants within a narrow scope of an aggregate of entities.
 Catching up with my friend we got into a discussion about how we get to the point were are ready to implement things.
 How big can the model be?
 How do we scale to many two pizza teams?
 How do user needs, business processes, and screens relate to the domain focused OO design?
 We ended up talking about microservices.
 So in this series of post I am going to sketch how a large scale agile digital transformation programme gets to the point of cutting DDD code.
 I will then get into how a large project comes to be a platform with a micro-services architecture.

 If we take a quick scan at the sourcecode for the last blog series it starts very much at the “ready to code” phase of delivering a feature or set of features.
-It has a UML model which could have been drafted on a whiteboard in an agile work area, it has a list of business rules for contracts, so some analysis and design has already happened,.
-How?
+It has a UML model which could have been drafted on a whiteboard in an agile work area, it has a list of business rules for contracts, so some analysis and design has already happened, but how?
 Lets take a step right back to how we might run an agile project with continuous improvement and continuous delivery.

 The agile governance process at my current shop has a fixed set of project phases to deliver digital services.
 That is a very key concept; we don’t delivery code, or applications, we deliver services.
 The services are enabled by digital assets but are typically run by people for people.
 The code is an enabler not the objective.
 The objective is a good user outcome on an optimised customer journey through the service.
 The users are not just the external customers but also the internal users manning the support desks.
 Changing the “team world-view” to be outcomes-focused, not input-focused, is once again about making the paradigm shift to focusing on the problems you are trying to solve, not the solution you are putting in place to solve the problem.
 In my current shop we often say the phrase “where is the user in this?” whenever we get dragged back into the old bad habits of seeing the system as a collection of screens, or processes, or code.